Fintech, payment, e-money, MSB and banking licenses — a guide to different types of licenses

 Choosing the proper license for a business

-Selecting the suitable type hinges on several factors:
+Selecting the befitting type hinges on several factors:

 • Business model.
 Does your company create money, keep balances, or just handle transactions?